juliangut/negotiate/README.md

 ### Scopes

 Encapsulate negotiation in a context, for example media type or character set.
-Give it a list of priorities and a willdurand negotiator and you are good to go.
+Give it a list of priorities, and you are good to go.

-Additionally a third parameter controls behaviour if request header is empty or negotiation could not be determined successfully.
-By default your list of priorities will be used to create a `\Negotiation\AcceptHeader` you can use.
+Additionally, a third parameter controls behaviour if request header is empty or negotiation could not be determined successfully.
+By default, your list of priorities will be used to create a `\Negotiation\AcceptHeader` you can use.
 If set to false a `\Jgut\Negotiation\Exception` will be thrown and captured by the middleware

 ### Middleware